OriginProtocol/origin-js/daemon/indexing/listener/README.md

 For each of those events, the listener decodes them, annotates them with some useful fields, then runs a rule based on the event/contract to load additional information about the event through origin.js.
 For example, a `ListingCreated` event on a marketplace contract will have the results of `origin.marketplace.get` added to it.
 The code that uses the event listener output doesn't need to talk to the blockchain or IPFS at all.

-After being annotated with more information, the event is then output the places set by the command line options.
+After being annotated with more information, the event is then output to the places set by the command line options.

 ## Error handling